RasmusFangel/powertools-oas-validator/README.md

 ## Usage
 Decorate your functions with `@validate_request(oas_path="openapi.yaml")` and your request (and schema) will be validated on a request.

-Schema validation is enabled per default but can be disabled if you already validate your schema (perhaps as part of a pipeline)

 ### Minimal Example